Coming Soon-No Show Listings

 - Temporary status.
 The Coming Soon-No Show status is a temporary, on-market status to be used as described above.
 For input in the MLS, all required fields must be completed and a minimum of one photo must be uploaded.
 A listing may use the Coming Soon-No Show status for a maximum of 21 days, after which the listing shall automatically change to Active.
 The listing broker may change the listing status to Active at any time; no other statuses can be changed to the Coming Soon-No Show status.
 However, if a listing has been in an Expired or Withdrawn status for more than 90 days, or if the property has been sold or rented, then it may be relisted with the Coming Soon-No Show status.
 Days on market shall not accrue while the listing is in the Coming Soon- No Show status.

 - No showings or open houses.
 Listings in the Coming Soon-No Show status are not eligible for showings or open houses.
 Any showings or open houses will disqualify the listing from the status and listing broker will be subject to a fine as described in the Compliance Fee Schedule for Category III Violations.
-Future showings and open houses may be scheduled for the property after the List/Marketing Date.
+Future showings and open houses may be scheduled for the property on the Active Date established on the listing agreement.

 - Display/distribution of ComingSoon-No Show Listings.
 Listings in the Coming Soon-No Show status are distributed via IDX and VOW data feeds and may be distributed by a participant/subscriber via the MLS’s system client portal.
 The MLS does not distribute Coming Soon-No Show listings MLS third-arty advertising data feeds.